matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-15-day_053_powerview.md

 ![](https://raw.githubusercontent.com/matthewomccorkle/matthewomccorkle.github.io/master/_posts/assets/100%20tools/powerview/powerview2.png)

     Step 6:
-    First lets get the list of users in the environment (note if you have a lot of users this will spam your terminal):
+    First, lets get the list of users in the environment (note if you have a lot of users this will spam your terminal):

     Get-NetUser